-- A "reasonable" equity contribution by the buyer, somewhere between fifteen and twenty five percent of the total deal.
-If there is real estate involved in the transaction, whereby the buyer is also purchasing the building from the seller, this may lower the equity contribution required, particularly if SBA-guaranteed bank financing is involved.
+- A "reasonable" equity contribution by the buyer.
+Depending upon the method of financing, required buyer equity can range from ten to twenty five percent of the total deal.
+If there is real estate involved in the transaction, whereby the buyer is also purchasing the building from the seller, this may lower the equity contribution required and have a positive effect on the terms of payment, possibly lengthening the amortization period of the loan, particularly if SBA-guaranteed bank financing is involved.

-- The posting of additional collateral other than the assets of the business, usually in the form of a lien on the buyer's home, assuming he or she owns one, particularly with SBA-guaranteed transactions or those where the equity contribution is lower than average.
+- The possible posting of additional collateral other than the assets of the business, often in the form of a lien on the buyer's home, assuming he or she owns one, particularly with SBA-guaranteed transactions or those where the equity contribution is lower than average.

 - The personal guarantee(s) of the purchaser(s).